AbrantepaSark/Developers-Connect-API/README.md

-# Developers-Connect-Project
+# Developers-Connect-API
-This is an blog API.
-Dev_connect_flutter is built to interact with this API.
+This is an blog API that connects developers around you.